The Ultimate 2 Days in Seville Itinerary By An Andalusian

 A great alternative to walking is cycling.
 You can hire a bike and move around Seville with ease.

-The only way of transportation to avoid is cars.
-It isn’t worth renting a car to move around Seville as traffic can be bad.
+The only way to avoid transportation is by car.
+It isn’t worth renting a car to move around Seville, as traffic can be chaotic.

-In case you need a quick ride to somewhere further than you are, taking an Uber is your best option.
+If you need a quick ride to somewhere farther than you are, taking an Uber is your best option.
 If you’re going somewhere around the city centre, it’ll cost you about 5 to 7 euros.

 How to get to Sevilla